Venafi/vmware-avi-connector/README.md

 ![alt text](images/Shared%20Credentials.png)

-When a shared credential is selected, the "x-credential" definition is used to map the field values in a shared credential with the fields in the connection node.
+When a shared credential is selected, the "x-credential" mapping definition defines where the shared credential field values will be copied to.
 The types of credentials supported are "username_password" and "password".

 To support a "username_password" shared credential, the "x-credential" mapping definition keys MUST include "username" and "password".
-The values for these keys are the property names in the connection properties where the corresponding shared credential values are mapped.
-For example, if a username and password shared credential holds a username field with the value "ShareUsername" and a password field with the value "SharedPassword" then mapped connection data fields will have the same values:
+The values for these keys are the property names in the connection node properties definition where the corresponding shared credential values are mapped.
+For example, if a username and password shared credential holds a username field with the value "SharedUsername" and a password field with the value "SharedPassword" then the "x-credential" mapping definition defines which connection node properties the values are copied to.
+In this example the mapping indicates that the shared credential username property value is copied to the connection username property:
 ```json
   "connection": {
     "hostnameOrAddress": "sample.io",